-Miller says putting it in unadapted areas, especially areas that require higher levels of maintenance to achieve a desired visual performance, is a mistake.
+Putting it in unadapted areas, especially areas that require higher levels of maintenance to achieve a desired visual performance, is a mistake.

 It’s also important to realize that just because fine fescue does better in the shade than most turfgrasses, doesn’t mean it can thrive in impenetrable shade.